yangaound/web-auth-sdk/README.md

     ]
     ```

-2. How to encode permissions?
+2. How to grant permissions?

    Permissions are encoded using a bitmask of length n that is a multiple of 24.
    Each permission is represented by a 1 on the corresponding `bitmask_idx`-th position in the bitmask, indicating that